INTRODUCING HOTEL JEN

-SHANGRI-LA Hotels has added a new brand to its stable with Hotel Jen created to cater the the whims of the next generation of traveller.
+SHANGRI-LA Hotels has added a new brand to its stable with Hotel Jen created to cater to the whims of the next generation of traveller.

 “They appreciate important things done well, demand quality, comfort and value, together with honest (and) authentic service, and want privacy and efficiency without unnecessary fuss or intrusion.